shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Dr. Calvino's keycard can only be obtained from the exterior if you load Hardware Labs first.
 [*]If any of the Cargo Bay B typhon become unkillable or go out of bounds, this may prevent rescuing the survivors there.
 [*]The nightmare quest may not trigger correctly.
 [/list]

-Potential soft locking issues:

-[list]
-[*]Ejecting from the station in Deep Storage before Alex has enforced his lockdown can result in a soft lock where you are unable to return to the station.
-This should no longer be possible, but is still something to watch out for.
-[/list]

 Game crashing issues: